The 2014 Community Organizing Residency will begin April 30, 2014 and end October 22, 2014.

 Which application path is right for me?

-Path A is for organizations seeking to hire organizers.
-Path A organizations have access to Bend the Arc’s pool of candidates and a vast recruitment network of more than 250 scouts and promoters in diverse faith, organizing and academic institutions.
+Path A is for individuals seeking a full-time six-month placement in a top-tier community organizing group, who are also seeking to explore faith traditions and make community organizing their profession.
 Path B is for individuals currently working in congregations, unions, or community groups who are seeking leadership training, mentorship, an opportunity to explore other faith traditions and a cohort of peers.

-Placements for the 2012-2013 cohort were in one of six regions: New York City, Chicago, Los Angeles, the San Francisco Bay Area, the Twin Cities, or Washington D.C.
-Updated information on placement cities for the 2014 cohort will be added to this page soon.
+Path A placements for the 2014 cohort are in one of five regions: New York City, Chicago, Los Angeles, the San Francisco Bay Area, and the Twin Cities.

 (Paths A and B)